Radiation therapy

 Radiation therapy services we provide

-The primary goals of our radiation teams are to treat cancer by eliminating the tumor.
+The primary goal of our radiation teams is to treat cancer by eliminating the tumor.
 We also aim to reduce the risk of cancer cell growth after surgery.

 Deep inspiration breath-holding technique